 The Henfield Shed was represented in the Henfield Evangelical Church Christmas tree Festival on 7th December.
 Our lignum gurus won the prize for the ‘Most Creative Tree’ for the second year running and we are very proud of them, and the extra attention it brought to The Henfield Shed.
 The tree was auctioned off at the end of the competition and the resulting £70 added to the Church’s chosen charity, Tearfund (tearfund.org).

-Children of all ages are being encouraged to read and the library staff have gone to enormous lengths to make it fun.
+Children of all ages were being encouraged to read and the library staff went to enormous lengths to make it fun.
 To help them, the shedders built a rocket which can be used as a useful prop for lots of different activities.
 We landed the rocket in the library on Wednesday.

 Sallyanne and Shirley at the library were thrilled.
 They both enthused " we are truly delighted with the rocket -